Ashik Chowdhury: Early life

+Chowdhury was born in Chandpur and was raised in Jessore due to his fathers posting.

+Education

-Chowdhury was born in Chandpur Estimated birthdate: September 1984 and was raised in Jessore due to his fathers posting.
-He studied at Sylhet Cadet College and he is an ex-cadet of 21st batch of the institution.
+Chowdhury studied at Sylhet Cadet College and he is an ex-cadet of 21st batch of the institution.
 He did his Bachelor of Business Administration from Institute of Business Administration (IBA), University of Dhaka.
 He did his Master's in Finance from London Business School.
 He is a Chartered Financial Analyst.

 Career

 Chowdhury started his career as a Territory Officer of the British American Tobacco in February 2007.
 He joined Standard Chartered Bank in August 2007 and worked there till March 2011 as a manager in the Lending Strategy and Financial Planning Division.
 He co-founded The Bench, the first sports bar in Bangladesh.

 Chowdhury joined American Airlines in London in October 2012 as a financial and strategic analyst and left in May 2019 as the Head of Finance, Europe and Asia.
 He was a visiting professor at the Bangladesh University of Professionals.
 He was an advisor of Grameen Telecom Trust.
 He joined HSBC Bangladesh before moving onto HSBC Singapore.
 He was awarded the Professional Achievement Award by British Council Bangladesh.
 He was the Associate Director of Infrastructure Finance Investment Banking in October 2024 when he left the post.

-Chowdhury was residing in Singapore when the July Revolution happened and the interim government was formed.
+Chowdhury was residing in Singapore when the July Uprising happened and the interim government was formed.
 He said that Chief Adviser Muhammad Yunus had called him, saying, "Ashik, got a chance to serve the country, wanna come?"
 Upon the call, Chowdhury returned to Bangladesh.
 In September 2024, he was appointed Executive Chairman of the Bangladesh Investment Development Authority replacing Lokman Hossain Miah.
 He was also appointed Executive Chairman of Bangladesh Economic Zones Authority replacing Md Sarwar Bari who was appointed in July 2024.
 On 7 April 2025, he was granted minister of state status.